Audi Q7: Q7 V12 TDI (2008–2012)

 The V12 TDI engine was "based" on the diesel technology from Audi R10 TDI race car, though both engines are completely unrelated: the bore / stroke / angle of the blocks are different and they do not share a single significant component.
 The only twelve-cylinder diesel engine used in any passenger car, it was rated at 500 PS and 1000 Nm of torque.
 This gives the vehicle a 0–100 km/h acceleration time of 5.5 seconds.
 The Q7 V12 TDI is, according to Audi, the best handling Q7 due to a revised suspension, tires and brakes.
-Audi claims the Q7 V12 TDI can handle a lateral acceleration of over .9 g on a 300 ft skid-pad.
+Audi claims the Q7 V12 TDI can handle a lateral acceleration of over 0.9 g on a 300 ft skid-pad.

-The concept vehicle originally appeared at the 2006 Paris Motor Show.
+Information about the appearance of this version was revealed shortly before the 2006 Paris Motor Show, but the white concept was actually shown in 2007 Detroit.
+The actual concept differed from the first renderings and anticipated elements that appeared on the 2010 facelift - LED front and rear lights; but the new headlights were not installed on the V12 facelift.

 Audi had announced V12 diesel version for the US market using diesel emission treatment technology jointly developed with Volkswagen and Mercedes-Benz under the label "BlueTec".
 Audi cancelled the plan to federalize the Q7 V12 TDI for the US market due in part to the 2008 financial crisis.

 This V12 version is no longer available for the model year 2013 in anticipation of the cosmetic and mechanical update of Q7 for 2014.
 The auto listing websites, mobile.de and autoscout24.de, have shown the 2012 model year availability of V12 version.